josmar-crwdstffng/angular/aio/content/tutorial/toh-pt6.md

 <code-example header="src/app/in-memory-data.service.ts" path="toh-pt6/src/app/in-memory-data.service.ts" region="init"></code-example>

 The `in-memory-data.service.ts` file will take over the function of `mock-heroes.ts`.
-However, don't delete `mock-heroes.ts` yet, as you still need it for a few more steps of this tutorial.
+However, do not delete `mock-heroes.ts` yet, as you still need it for a few more steps of this tutorial.

-When the server is ready, you'll detach the In-memory Web API, and the application's requests will go through to the server.
+When the server is ready, you will detach the In-memory Web API, and the requests of the application will go through to the server.

 <a id="import-heroes"></a>